Health Bridge

 Suspend the app and find the 'Health' app on your home screen.Select a metric and manually add test data using the '+' buttonConfirm that your test data has been added in the Health app

-After adding test data to your account, follow the steps below to access the data through the Health Bridge.
-Please note that we didn't add any 'Weight' data to the sample to demonstrate the behavior for data that is not available or has not been set.
+After adding test data to your account, follow the steps below to access the data through the Health Bridge:

 Step 1Step 2Step 3